glycerine/gnatsd/health/ALGORITHM.md

 * Rule: The lower the rank is preferred for being the leader.

-* Ordering by lease time then rank: we order the pair (leaseExpires, rank) first by largest leaseExpires time, then by lower rank.
-If both leases have expired, then lease time is not considered as a part of the ordering, and rank alone determines the new leader.
+* Ordering by rank then lease time: we order the pair (rank,leaseExpires) first by lowest rank, and then breaking any ties by largest leaseExpires time.
+If both leases have expired, then neither lease is accepted as a valid leader claim.

-ALLCALL Algorithm phases
+ALLCALL Algorithm
 ===========================

-### I. Init phase
+### I. In a continuous loop

-When a server joins the cluster, it does not issue allcalls (a ping of all members) until after leaseTime + maxClockSkew time has elapsed.

-During init, the server does, however, accept and respond to allcalls() from other cluster members.
+The server always accepts and respond to allcalls() from other cluster members.

 The allcall() ping will contain the current (lease, leader-rank) and leader-id according to the issuer of the allcall().

 Every recipient of the allcall updates her local information of who she thinks the leader is, so long as the received information is monotone in the (lease, leader-rank) ordering; so a later unexpired lease will replace an earlier unexpired lease, and if both are expired then the lower rank will replace the larger rank as winner of the current leader role.

-### II. regular ping phase

-After a server has finished its Init phase, it enters its ping phase, where is stays until it is shut down.

-During ping phase, the server continues to accept and respond to allcall requests from other servers.
-Now in addition, the server also issues its own allcall() pings every heartBeat seconds.
+Each server issues its own allcall() pings every heartBeat seconds.

-### III.
+### II.
 Election and Lease determination

 Election and leasing are computed locally, by each node, one heartBeat after receiving any replies